Last updated: 7 April 2026

 Here is the detail that catches people out: the new prices apply at your next renewal after 1 July 2026.
 If your annual agreement renews in August 2026, you are paying the new rate.
 If your agreement renews in June 2026, you lock in the current rate for another 12 months.

 This means the timing of your renewal is now a strategic decision.
 Businesses that act before July can lock in current pricing through mid-2027.
 Those who wait will pay more from their next renewal onwards.
+If you are on a month-to-month arrangement, you will start paying the new rate immediately from July.

 Review your renewal dates.
 Find out exactly when your Microsoft 365 agreement renews.
 If it falls after 1 July 2026, consider whether early renewal at the current rate makes financial sense.
-Even a few months of savings across 50 users adds up.

 Consider the new E3 Security bundle.
 If you are currently on E3 and considering E5, wait for the Security + Intune bundle pricing to be confirmed.
 It may deliver the security features you need at a fraction of the E5 cost.